ansys/pyensight/doc/source/calc_functions.rst

     This calculator function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent Servers computations in parallel.
-Recall that EnSight must find the field adjacent to your selected parts surfaces.
-And since some of these fields might be on other servers, it will create dependencies that preclude independent Servers, so this is disabled.
+Recall that EnSight must find the field adjacent to the surfaces of your selected parts.
+Because some of these fields might be on other servers, creating dependencies that preclude independent Servers, this function is disabled.

 .. _PartNumber: